Crafting Engineering Strategy!

 My last book of 2020s

-I’m not at all sure this is the last book that I’ll ever write, but I am fairly committed to this being my last book of the 2020s.
-For the past seven years I have continually writing, editing or promoting a book, and I am a bit bored of that process.
-I’ve loved getting to do it.
-I could imagine eventually having another book to write where I feel excited enough to reenter that mode.
+I’m not at all sure this is the last book that I’ll ever write, but I’ve completed my decade writing goal for the 2020s, and I’m committed to this being my last book of the 2020s.
+For the past seven years I have been continually writing, editing or promoting a book, and I am exhausted with that process.
+I’ve loved getting to do it, and am grateful for having had the chance to do this four times.
+But, I’m still exhausted with it!